Skip to main content

-Clinical Pathway for the Assessment of Children with a Penicillin (PCN) Drug Allergy
+Clinical Pathway for the Management of Children

-Patient with a reported PCN Allergy
+Child with a reported Penicillin (PCN) Allergy

-Excluded: Cephalosporin allergy
+Excluded: cephalosporin allergy

 History of Severe Cutaneous